fetchai/agents-aea/docs/introduction/core-concepts/how-do-aeas-create-value/acn.md

+## Agent Communication Network (ACN)

+ACN is a <a href="../acn">peer-to-peer communication network for agents</a>.
+It allows AEAs to send and receive envelopes between each other.

+The implementation builds on the open-source <a href="https://libp2p.io/" target="_blank">libp2p</a> library.
+A distributed hash table is used by all participating peers to maintain a mapping between agents' cryptographic addresses and their network addresses.

+Agents can receive messages from other agents if they are both connected to the ACN (see <a href="../p2p-connection">here</a> for an example).

+!!! note

-The agent communication network (ACN) provides a system for agents to find each other and communicate, solely based on their wallet addresses.
+    Hence, the agent communication network (ACN) provides a system for agents to find each other and communicate, solely based on their wallet addresses.
 It addresses the message delivery problem.

 ## Message delivery problem

 Agents need to contact each others.
 Given the wallet address of a target agent, how can the originator agent deliver a message to it whilst guaranteeing certain properties?

 The properties we would like to have are: